isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 <br>salt *(Toffa's recommendation: 3 tspn. salt)*

 <u>Siti Radhiah's instructions</u>
 <br>Cook rice with thin coconut milk in a steamer.
 Then remove it and pour in salted thick coconut milk and stir.
 Steam again until cooked.
-If you like it fragrant, add a few bay leaves or lemongrass. *(Toffa used 2 bay leaves for 300g of rice in the video.
-Pandan or lemongrass can also be used.)*
+If you like it fragrant, add a few bay leaves or lemongrass.

 Its accompaniments are thinly sliced cucumber, fried anchovies, and chicken eggs or duck eggs made into omelette. *Kacang putih* is soaked first and then fried.
 Slice red onions and chillies thinly, and fry them. *Nasi lemak* can also go with *opor ayam* (chicken cooked in coconut milk) and *sambal goreng*.